 MAC address Hardware address of the base station.
 With this address the device is uniquely identified within the LAN.

-Base station Name of the base station.

-DM Name

-Cluster

-Number of the cluster to which the base is assigned.

-Sync Level

-Synchronisation level within the sync hierarchy.

-LAN Master The base station acting as LAN master is marked by a ✔.
+Base station Name of the base sta ation.
+DM Name Name of DECT mana ger the base station belongs to.
+Cluster Number of the clust er to which the base is assigned.
+Sync Level Synchronisation level within the sync hierarchy.
+LAN Master The base station acting as LAN master is marked by a \checkmark .
 Sync Slave Indicates if the base station is synchronised via DECT or via LAN.
 For the Sync master there is no entry in this column.

-Status Synchronization status of the base station:

-Offline Not available

-Deactivated Available but not activated

-No sync Activated but not synchronised

-Sync Activated and synchronised,

-Sync overload Synchronised but DECT overload
+Status Synchronization status of the base station: Offline Deactivated No sync Sync Sync overload Not available Available but not activated Activated but not synchronised Activated and synchronised, Synchronised but DECT overload